MediaArea/MediaConch/DesignNarrative.md

 #### Addressing Unrealistic Budget:

-Based from the experience of MediaArea's recent software developments projects of similar scale to PreForma we are confident that our budget, objectives, and allocation of resources are appropriate and realistic.
+Based from the experience of MediaArea's recent software developments projects of similar scale to PREFORMA we are confident that our budget, objectives, and allocation of resources are appropriate and realistic.

 In the event that the project appears as though it will exceed the proposed budget, the team will communicate and establish the reason for the change in financial expectations.
 If these issues can be addressed and changed to stay within the original budgeted amount, such changes will be implemented.
 The decisions involving these changes will be shared with pertinent parties.
 If the team meets and decides that the work will exceed the budget, an establishment of the dollar amount by which the project will exceed its original amount will occur.
 This amount will be shared with all vital stakeholders.